What to include in a UK Crypto Tax Report?

-HMRC have made it clear UK crypto investors need to report their crypto investments and pay Capital Gains Tax on their gains and Income Tax on any additional income from crypto.
-UK taxpayers need to report and pay their crypto taxes by 31st of January 2023 - so the deadline is looming.
+HMRC has made it clear UK crypto investors need to report their crypto investments and pay Capital Gains Tax on their gains and Income Tax on any additional income from crypto.
+UK taxpayers need to report and pay their crypto taxes by the 31st of January 2024 - so the deadline is looming.
 But what do you need in a crypto tax report and what makes a good crypto tax report?
-We’re covering everything you need to know about crypto tax reporting in the UK and how Koinly can help.
+We’re covering everything you need to know about HMRC crypto tax reporting and how a Koinly UK crypto tax report can help.

-What should be included in a crypto tax report?
+What goes into a UK crypto tax report?

-HMRC have set out strict guidelines for crypto tax reporting in their crypto assets manual.
+HMRC has set out strict guidelines for crypto tax reporting in its crypto assets manual.
 Of course, we don’t all have time to dig through pages of this to figure out what we need to include in our crypto tax report - so we’re here to break it down for you.
-We also recommend reading our UK crypto tax guide if you’re totally new to this, but in summary…
+We also recommend reading our UK crypto tax guide if you’re totally new to this but in summary…

-So that means you’ll currently be reporting on crypto investments made between the 6th of April 2021 and the 5th of April 2022.
-You need to report your crypto taxes to HMRC and pay any due taxes by the 31st of January 2023.
-In 2022, this was extended to the 28th of February 2022 in light of the pandemic, but there is no indication so far that this will be the case for 2023.
+So that means you’ll currently be reporting gains and income made from crypto investments between the 6th of April 2022 and the 5th of April 2023.
+You need to report your crypto taxes to HMRC and pay any due taxes by the 31st of January 2024.
+In 2022, this was extended to the 28th of February 2022 in light of the pandemic, but there is no indication so far that this will be the case for 2024.
 You’ll do all of this in your Self Assessment Tax Return - which you can file online through the Government Gateway service (as long as you’re registered).

 But what do you need to include?

 As a minimum, HMRC will want to know about:

 Any allowable expenses related to your additional income.